annabehling/functional_enrichment/README.md

 * allopolyploid animals (file suffix 'allo_a')
 * homoploid hybrid animals (file suffix 'HH_a')

-The `all_DAVID_files/` folder also contains all GO (level 1-5), KEGG, COG and UniProt keyword output files produced from the DAVID functional enrichment analyses.
-These are organised firstly by representative system, and secondly by expression category.
+The `all_DAVID_files/` folder also contains all GO (biological process, cellular component, molecular function level 1-5), KEGG, COG and UniProt keyword output files produced from the DAVID functional enrichment analyses.
+These are organised by representative system in the first instance, and by expression category in the second instance.

 More information about the raw genomic and RNA-seq data used to generate the input gene lists can be found in Supplementary File 2, [here](https://github.com/annabehling/masters_supplementary "masters_supplementary").

-## Acknoledgements
+## Acknowledgements

 Thank you to [David Winter](https://github.com/dwinter "github.com/dwinter") for the `pannzer_to_golist()` code.